mastaehe/bonsaiai.github.io/source/includes/examples/_simulink.html.md

 This is a step-by-step guide for using Bonsai's Universal Coordinator in Python to connect the Bonsai Platform to a Simulink model.

 You have to have Matlab and Simulink installed.
-Trial versions can be downloaded from [TheMathworks](http://www.themathworks.com)
+You can download a trial version from [TheMathworks](http://www.themathworks.com)

 This example shows how to use Simulink to create the thermal model of a house.
 This system models the outdoor environment, the thermal characteristics of the house, and the house heating system.
 Objective for the Bonsai AI is to reach the desired temperature.